itratrahman/machine_learning_projects/README.md

 # Machine Learning Projects

 ## Repository Description
-This repository contains my machine learning projects on mostly kaggle data.
-Note that predictive or classification models I use here are not the actual models that I use to create the submissions, but very similar to that.
+This repository contains my machine learning projects mostly using deep learning.
+These project cover various domains of AI; ranging from computer vision, to natural language processing, and to time series analysis.
 The jupyter notebooks here serve as excellent tutorials.
-I have embarked on a career as video course publisher.
+I have embarked on a career as an online educator.
 So these notebooks might end up as lesson materials.

 ## Installation of Drivers & Software
 Most models are trained using `gpu enabled virtual machines` on Google Cloud with the latest versions of [Anaconda](https://www.anaconda.com/download/) and `cuda drivers`installed.
 So do not try to run them without gpu-enabled workstations or linux kernels.
 I am currently using deep learning virtual machines which can be launched using a single command on Google Cloud ([More Information](https://cloud.google.com/deep-learning-vm/docs/tensorflow_start_instance)).
 Some models are also trained on [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb).